 - In a large stock pot (with a lid), add the flank steak and fill with water about ¾ full.
 If you would prefer to use a slow cooker, see notes above.1 Flank Steak, water

 - Next, cut off about ¼ of the onion and throw that into the stock pot as well.
 Reserve the remaining peppers and onion for later.
 Don't worry about the stems and skin as that will all be discarded later.

-- Add the bay leaf, black peppercorns and 1 tsp of the cumin to the stock pot and cover.1 bay leaf, 1 teaspoon black peppercorns, 2 teaspoon cumin (divided)
+- Add the bay leaf, black peppercorns and 1 teaspoon of the cumin to the stock pot and cover.1 bay leaf, 1 teaspoon black peppercorns, 2 teaspoon cumin (divided)

 - Bring to a boil and then reduce to low to keep a steady simmer going but not boiling over.
 Cook for about 3-4 hours until testing the meat shows it will fall apart easily.